salmanbao/FabricWebApp/README.md

     make up

-The web app (in `web/server/SimpleApp.js`) will automatically read the application and network configuration files (`web/server/appcfg.json` and `web/server/netcfg.json` respectively), create necessary keystores, enroll all users defined in `netcfg.json`, create all channels defined in `appcfg.json`, send participating organizations invitation to join the respective channels, and install/instantiate chaincode on the peers of each channel.
+The web app (in `web/server/app.js`) will automatically read the application and network configuration files (`web/server/appcfg.json` and `web/server/netcfg.json` respectively), create necessary keystores, enroll all users defined in `netcfg.json`, create all channels defined in `appcfg.json`, send participating organizations invitation to join the respective channels, install/instantiate chaincode on the peers of each channel, and finally offer a REST API and a simple web client on `http://localhost:3000`.
+Point your web browser to this address to use the web client.

 Docker-compose is set to abort upon container exit, so if there's a problem, it will exit with a nonzero return code, and the logs for the relevant services can be viewed.

+## Web Client

+The web client simply presents UI elements for invoking all the different available transactions on behalf of the specified user ("Invoking User Name").
+The event log is displayed on the right and shows the results of all transactions.

+The name of the privileged user is `Admin` -- this user can invoke any transaction, and only this user can invoke `create_account` and `query_account_names`.
+In order to invoke transactions as other users, the `create_account` transaction must be successfully invoked by `Admin`.
+For example,

+    Invoking User Name: Admin
+    Account Name:       Alice
+    Initial Balance:    123
+    Create Account (click the button)

+After success, the user `Alice` can then be used as "Invoking User Name" to attempt to invoke transactions.
+Certain transactions have certain constraints (e.g only `Admin` or the account owner can transfer an amount out of an account).

 ## Structure Of Project